 A porthole window is usually a circular window that can be manufactured to open or stay closed.
-They can be used on planes, ship sand houses, often when being manufactured for a house, a porthole window is used as a decorative piece to add contrasting elements to an otherwise boxy room.
+They can be used on planes, ships and houses.
+Often when being manufactured for a house, a porthole window is used as a decorative piece to add contrasting elements to an otherwise boxy room.
 Due to its original use on ships and planes, this window frame also makes a grand addition to a home to offer a holiday vibe or bring a sense of joy.

 Why do ships have porthole windows?